quale-quest/sql-mvc/README.md

 ###Super fast Runtime:
 * All database queries are amalgamated into a single database stored procedure call.
-* the JSON from the database is retrieved in one BLOB (Less chatter to the DB).
 * Almost no middle-ware processing.
 * Exchange only JSON data elements across the wire.
 * Build with Nodejs, SocketStream and Hogan templates to produce Single Page Applications.